ShakeelAlibhai/ProjectGoldStarsX/README.md

 ### Education
 The Education program in Project GoldStars X is a program that can be used to practice math and reading.
 Users can:
-* Practice addition, subtraction, multiplication, and division.
+* Practice addition, subtraction, multiplication, division, and square roots.
 * Practice reading by reading automatically-generated 3- or 4-sentence stories.

 ### Notes
-The Notes program in Project GoldStars X features the ability to create notes, edit notes, rename notes, import notes, view notes, and search notes.
+The Notes program in Project GoldStars X features the ability to create, edit, rename, import, view, and search notes.

 ### Photos
-In the Photos program in Project GoldStars X, users can import photos, view photos, and search photos.
+In the Photos program in Project GoldStars X, users can import, view, and search photos.

 ### Other Programs
 * Browser, a web browser.